gocardless/gocardless-pro-ruby/README.md

 ### Handling failures

-When the API returns an error, the client will raise a corresponding one.
-There are four classes of error which could be thrown, all of which subclass `GoCardlessPro::Error`:
+When the API itself returns an error, the client will raise a corresponding exception.
+There are four classes of exception which could be thrown, all of which subclass `GoCardlessPro::Error`:

 - `GoCardlessPro::GoCardlessError`
 - `GoCardlessPro::InvalidApiUsageError`
 - `GoCardlessPro::InvalidStateError`
 - `GoCardlessPro::ValidationError`

-These errors are fully documented in the [API documentation](https://developer.gocardless.com/api-reference/#overview-errors).

-When the API returns an `invalid_state` error due to an `idempotent_creation_conflict`, where possible, the library will automatically retrieve the existing record which was created using the idempotency key.

-All errors have the following methods to facilitate access to information in the API response:
+These different types of error are fully documented in the [API documentation](https://developer.gocardless.com/api-reference/#overview-errors).
+Exceptions raised by the library have the following methods to provide access to information in the API response:

 - `#documentation_url`
 - `#message`